Japanese aircraft carrier Ryūjō: Construction and service

 In mid-1936, the ship was used to evaluate a dozen Aichi D1A dive bombers and dive-bombing tactics.
 She also embarked at that time 24 A4N1 fighters, plus four and eight spare aircraft respectively.
 In September, Ryūjō resumed her role as flagship of First Carrier Division, now commanded by Rear Admiral Saburō Satō.
 Her air group now consisted of a mixture of B3Y1 torpedo bombers, D1A1 dive bombers and A2N fighters, but her torpedo bombers were transferred after fleet maneuvers in October demonstrated effective dive bombing tactics.
 Captain Katsuo Abe assumed command of the ship on 16 November.

 The First Carrier Division arrived off Shanghai on 13 August 1937 to support operations of the Japanese Army in China.
 Her aircraft complement consisted of 12 A4N fighters (plus four spares) and 15 D1A dive bombers.
 The dive bombers attacked targets in and near Shanghai.
-The Japanese fighters had their first aerial engagement on 22 August when four A4Ns surprised 18 Nationalist Curtiss Hawk III fighters and claimed to have shot down six without loss.
+The Japanese fighters had their first aerial engagement on 22 August when four A4Ns surprised 18 Curtiss Hawk III fighters from the Nationalist Chinese Air Force and claimed to have shot down six without loss.
 The following day, four A4Ns claimed to have shot down nine Chinese fighters without loss to themselves.
 The carriers returned to Sasebo at the beginning of September to resupply before arriving off the South China coast on 21 September to attack Chinese forces near Canton.
 Nine fighters from Ryūjō escorted a raid on the city and claimed six of the defending fighters.
 While escorting another raid later that day, the Japanese pilots claimed five aircraft shot down and one probably shot down.
 The dive bombers attacked targets near Canton until the ship sailed to the Shanghai area on 3 October.
 Her air group was flown ashore on 6 October to support Japanese forces near Shanghai and Nanking.
 Ryūjō returned home in November and briefly became a training ship before she was assigned to Rear Admiral Tomoshige Samejima's Second Carrier Division.

 In February 1938 the ship replaced her A4N biplanes with nine Mitsubishi A5M "Claude" monoplane fighters.
 The division supported Japanese operations in Southern China in March–April and again in October.
 Captain Kiichi Hasegawa assumed command on 15 November 1939.
 Ryūjō was given a refit that lasted from December 1939 through January 1940 and became a training ship until November when she became the flagship of Rear Admiral Kakuji Kakuta's Third Carrier Division.
 Hasegawa was relieved by Captain Ushie Sugimoto on 21 June.
 The ship's air group then consisted of 18 Nakajima B5N torpedo bombers and 16 A5M4 fighters.
 When the First Air Fleet was formed on 10 April 1941, Ryūjō became flagship of the Fourth Carrier Division.